anbaretto/tic-tac-godot/README.md

 I'd like to make something similar with a more complex game, like a card game, and see if this process holds: how difficult would it be to unit-test several card effects and combinations, for example?

-Definetely something that piques my interest, so let's see :)
+Definitely something that piques my interest, so let's see :)